 Interestingly given the recent earthquakes in the ocean off of southwest Puerto Rico, the representation of Atabey mirrors the geological composition of Jamaica, Haiti/Dominican Republic and Puerto Rico.
 The North American plate (which includes Cuba) and the Caribbean plate are both folding down underneath the islands.
 The collision of the two tectonic plates raises the islands just like Atabey’s amphibious legs support her body in the famous petroglyph.

 Like the Abrahamic religions, Indigenous religions generally have one supreme god/goddess with many manifestations that represent characteristics of the supreme one.
-It is similar to veneration of angels and saints.
+It is similar, though not exactly, to the veneration of angels or saints.

 One of the manifestations of Atabey is Caguana, the spirit of love.
 Another is Guabancex (the X is a soft breath sound as in Don Quixote), who represents hurricanes, volcanoes and earthquakes.
 We have all of those things around the islands.